fsoubes/FilterRank/doc/rank_filters2.md

 ### Median filter

 The Fig 7. show the results obtained using our median filter implementation compared to the ImageJ implementation.
 While the images 7.
 B and C aren't easily distinguishable to the naked eye, the image D shows that there ise some difference in pixel value at the border inside the image.
-This is probably caused by the difference of the shape of the kernels used in the algorithms : square for our implmentation and circle for ImageJ.

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/MontageMedianBoats.png)
 #### Fig 7.
 (A) Original image, (B) image obtained using ImageJ median filter (kernel radius equal 2), (C) image obtained using our implementation (5x5 kernel) and (D) difference between B and C.